 \subsection{Discussion}

-\subsubsection{Privacy preserving}
+\subsubsection{Privacy Preserving}

-Same as the traditional one-to-multi FL methods, FedCross does not need any data distribution information of each local client.
-For each upload model, FedCross also does not attempt to restore the user data by analyzing the model.
-For each dispatched model, since it is aggregated with a collaborative model, and the model is dispatched randomly, clients can not restore the user data through the model and do not know the source of received models.
-In addition, since the model dispatching, local training, and model update processes of FedCross are the same as FedAvg, FedCross can easily integrate many privacy-preserving techniques~\cite{triastcyn2019federated,wei2020federated,ijcai2021p217} used in FedAvg to reduce the privacy risks.
+Similar to traditional one-to-multi FL methods, for FL training FedCross does not need any data distribution information for each local client.
+FedCross does not attempt to restore the user data by analyzing the model for each upload model.
+For each dispatched model, since it is aggregated with a collaborative model, and the model is dispatched randomly, clients cannot restore client data through the model and do not know the sources of received models.
+In addition, since the model dispatching, local training, and model update processes of FedCross are the same as the ones of FedAvg, FedCross can easily integrate existing privacy-preserving techniques~\cite{triastcyn2019federated,wei2020federated,ijcai2021p217} that are suitable for FedAvg to avoid privacy leaks.